rajjau/securities/README.md

    B. **SelectKBest:** Uses Mutual Information to select the top N features that share the most information with the labels, helping to reduce noise.

-   C. **Recursive Elimination (RFECV):** Performed using the Decision Tree estimator.
+   C. **Recursive Elimination (RFECV):** Performed using the Random Forest estimator.
 It uses a `TimeSeriesSplit` cross-validation strategy to iteratively prune the least important features based on the Matthews Correlation Coefficient (MCC).

 6. **Machine Learning:** Iterates through selected learners (defined in `learners.yaml`) to train a model.
 This process is performed over 25 random seeds and the final results are an average over all random seeds.